marinasundstrom/YourBrand/docs/open-api.md

 The App Service Web API supports the Open API specification.

-It is a JSON format specifying the structure of the Web API - what requests to make, their parameters, and what responses to receive.
+It is a JSON or a YAML format specifying the structure of the Web API - what requests to make, their parameters, and what responses to receive.

 You can use tools to generate client code from the specification.